tanay-bits/cvlib/README.md

-### Implementation of a few image processing/computer vision algorithms
+### Implementation of a few computer vision algorithms in Python/MATLAB

 Please click on the individual folders to read more about each technique.